Woven-Wire-Mesh-Types

 Selecting The Right Alloy

 Industrial wire mesh is constructed from various alloys such as stainless steel, Hastelloy, and nickel.
-That said, stainless steel is undoubtingly the most widely used.
+That said, stainless steel is undoubtedly the most widely used.

 Wire-Spool

-Stainless steel delivers the perfect balance of heat resistance, corrosion resistance, overall durability when subject to high-impact applications, and cost-effectiveness.
-While there are various stainless steel variants, industrial wire mesh is generally woven from 300 series or 400 series wires.
+Stainless steel delivers the perfect balance of heat resistance, corrosion resistance, overall durability in high-impact applications, and cost-effectiveness.
+While there are various stainless steel variants, industrial wire mesh is generally woven from 300-series or 400-series wires.

 Now, there are several stainless steel variants on the market, all with their own chemical makeup.
 That said, mesh filters ultimately fall within either 300 series or 400 series.